 A hospital trust is introducing reusable cups to slash the number of disposable cups sold in its restaurants by 180,000 in two years.

-Hull and East Yorkshire Hospitals NHS Trust has brought in black and lime green reuseable cups in all of its outlets at Hull Royal Infirmary and Castle Hill Hospital.
+Hull University Teaching Hospitals NHS Trust has brought in black and lime green reuseable cups in all of its outlets at Hull Royal Infirmary and Castle Hill Hospital.

 Last year, the trust used 390,000 disposable cups in its restaurants, cafes and retail outlets and the aim is to halve that amount by 2020.